owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 webservers and database systems.

-Although this document tries to describe all aspects of setting up ownCloud, a basic understandig of the linux operating system and of server administration is required.
+Although this document tries to describe all aspects of setting up ownCloud, a basic understanding of the Linux operating system and of server administration is required.

 Prerequisites